Am I Covered by Workers Compensation?

 Similarly, if you were injured by a defective product, such as a malfunctioning table saw, while at work, there could be third party product liability claim against the manufacturer or seller of that product.

 If a third party was responsible for your work-related injury you may be entitled to additional compensation beyond that provided through Workers Compensation.
 This is because benefits provided by the PA Workers Compensation Act are limited to payment for lost wages, death benefits, specific loss benefits and medical care.
 In a third party claim, you may be able to recover compensation for other types of damages such pain and suffering, loss of consortium and other economic losses.
-For this reason, you should always consult with a personal injury lawyer regarding your rights to bring a third party claim even if you receive workers compensation benefits.
+For this reason, you should always consult with a workers compensation lawyer in Philadelphia, PA regarding your rights to bring a third party claim even if you receive workers compensation benefits.

 Philadelphia Personal Injury Lawyer Brent Wieand